1) Dresden, Germany

 6) Dublin, Ireland

-Dublin has quite the reputation for being an expensive city to visit.
-In 2018, it ranked at number 72 on the ECA internationallist of the worlds most expensive cities, overtaking Silicon Valley and Abu Dhabi.
+Dublin has quite a reputation for being an expensive city to visit.
+In 2018, it ranked at number 72 on the ECA internationalist of the world’s most expensive cities, overtaking Silicon Valley and Abu Dhabi.
 Yikes!
 That doesn’t mean you shouldn’t visit this vibrant, charming and welcoming city though.
 There are plenty of really cool things to do in Dublin that are completely free.